-Ortho silicates (or Neso silicates) are the simplest silicates which contain discrete SiO44- tetrahedral units.
+Ortho silicates (or Neso or Island silicates) are the simplest silicates which contain discrete SiO44- tetrahedral units.
 The basic structural unit of ortho silicate unit is shown below.

-Note: The Be and Zn ions are tetrahedrally surrounded by the oxygen atoms of silicate.
+Note: The Be2+ and Zn2+ ions are tetrahedrally surrounded by the oxygen atoms of silicate.

-3) Olivine - (Fe/Mg)2SiO4 : The cations are octahedrally coordinated to the oxygen atoms of the silicate.
+3) Olivine - (Fe/Mg)2SiO4 : Typically green in color.
+The cations are octahedrally coordinated to the oxygen atoms of the silicate.

-Pyro silicates (or Soro silicates) contain Si2O76- ions which are formed by joining two tetrahedral SiO44- which share one oxygen atom at one corner (one oxygen is removed while joining).
+Pyro silicate (or Soro silicate or disilicate) contain Si2O76- ions which are formed by joining two tetrahedral SiO44- which share one oxygen atom at one corner (one oxygen is removed while joining).
 Structure of pyrosilicate is shown below.

 E.g. 1) Thortveitite - Sc2Si2O7